SarthakJShetty/tfn-robot/README.md

 ![ToolFlowNet Success](assets/stitched_success.gif)

+:warning: **This is the repository containing the robot code to collect and process real world human demonstrator data for [ToolFlowNet](https://tinyurl.com/toolflownet)** :warning:

 This is a `catkin` package that is used to collect human demonstration data in the format that ToolFlowNet expects.
 We use the generated `pkl` files at the end of the process to train ToolFlowNet on the real-world human demonstration data.

 To use this package, first place this folder/repository inside the `src` folder of your `catkin` workspace.